ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-aflame, not with the glare of the de­
-stroying torch, but with the steady,
-incandescent glow which cannot be
-extinguished.
-Washington, July 20.
-E. G.
 &quot;Negroes and Dogs Not Allowed&quot;
 (From the Nashville Clarion)
 Down in Houston, Texas are some